lucaspereirasouza/FIPL/README.md

 # Fedora Package Logger

-A lightweight Bash script to log all installed RPM packages on a Fedora system.
+Log all installed RPM packages for Backup.

 ## Overview

-This script generates a `.log` file containing a list of all installed packages using `rpm -qa`, with the filename timestamped for easy tracking.
+The bash generates a `.log` file containing a list of all installed packages, with the filename timestamped for easy tracking.
 It’s ideal for system audits, backups, or recreating environments.

 ## Output

-- Logs all installed RPM packages
+- Logs all installed RPM packages into a directory
 - Timestamped filenames: `fedora-installed-packages-HH:MM:SS-MM-DD-YYYY.log`

 ## Usage